 Go slowly, rinse thoroughly, and make sure to avoid or cover your dog's eyes.

-Lots of dogs go nuts after bath time, even if they are thoroughly dried.
+Lots of dogs go wild after bath time, even if they're thoroughly dried.
 One of the first things they like to do is run around and roll in things.

 There are lots of reasons dogs might do this, but it's important that you keep your dog inside immediately after grooming unless you want them to come back in covered in dirt and whatever else they can roll in outside.
 You'll have to start the whole grooming process over if that happens.

-Give your dog time to work the zoomies out indoors before you let them out.
+Give your dog time to work the zoomies out indoors before you let them outside.

 What other grooming mistakes have you made?
 How do you avoid them?
 Let us know in the comments below!